Wagner Group activities in Syria: Post-major combat

 As of the end of November 2018, the PMCs were conducting very few combat missions.
 Instead, they were stationed at facilities and it was stated that during the past summer a company trained for three months at a base, 70 kilometers from Deir ez-Zor, for riot control.

 At the start of May 2019, it was reported Wagner snipers were being deployed along the Idlib frontline in northwest Syria in anticipation of a Syrian Army offensive.
 The ground offensive was launched on 6 May, after a week-long aerial campaign against rebel territory, with pro-government troops managing to capture two major towns within three days.
 Photos and videos appeared to show at least one Russian PMC accompanying Syrian troops into one of the towns.
 Members of the Russian special forces were also present during the offensive.

 In early September, the PMC's were preparing for an offensive to assault the rebel-held city of Idlib.
 They have grouped into 50-man tank-equipped units supported by Russian air forces.
 While working with regular Syrian government forces, they were first to establish civilian evacuation corridors and then engage in the attack on the city.

 On 15 October 2019, Syrian government forces entered the city of Manbij and its surrounding countryside, as US military forces started a withdrawal from the area, which was completed by the end of the day.
 Subsequently, the Russian military started patrols between rebel and government-held areas in the Manbij district.
 It was thought that Wagner PMCs were involved in the taking over of an abandoned US military base in the area, due to the confirmed presence of a Russian journalist who was known to regularly follow the contractors.

 In mid-January 2020, tense standoffs started with US troops blocking Russian military vehicles from using the M4 highway in northeastern Syria.
 Almost half a dozen incidents took place towards the end of the month.
 In early February, vehicles carrying Russian contractors were also blocked by US troops on the highways.
 According to the US, the incidents took place deep inside territory patrolled by their military and the Kurdish-led SDF.

 As of early February, PMCs were posted at the frontline in the Al-Ghab Plain of Hama province.
 In April, the Wagner-linked Russian security contractor "Evro Polis" delivered 50 ventilators, 10,000 coronavirus test kits, and 2,000 items of protective clothing to Syria amid the coronavirus pandemic.
 At the end of December 2020, ISIL attacks intensified in eastern Syria, after the PMCs reportedly withdrew from Deir ez-Zor province to Latakia.

 In late December 2021, Wagner PMCs took part in a large-scale military operation against ISIL cells in the Syrian desert.

+On 15 March 2023, the Syrian Observatory for Human Rights said that 266 Russian PMCs were killed in Syria during the civil war.